bright/new-www/content/blog/use-these-7-metrics-to-measure-your-mobile-mvp-success-cheat-sheet-included.md

 Tools like **Firebase, Mixpanel, and Amplitude** offer features to measure user engagement and provide insights.

 ### Metric #5: Actions and Conversion Rate

+This metric **measures the cost of acquiring a single customer**.
+It is calculated by dividing the total cost of sales and marketing efforts by the number of new customers acquired during the same period.
+You can compare the budget spent for different acquisition channels and eventually make a decision on which activities are the best option for your solution.

+Based on your company's marketing budget you should establish a maximum cost per customer acquisition that you can spend to get clients.
+It’s a key metric to establish at the beginning, so your financial books are well-balanced.

+It’s wise to benchmark your CAC.
+Every industry has to consider different costs.
+You might consult your marketing budget with marketing freelancers or agencies that specialize in targeting campaigns in your industry.
+You can also discuss your estimated bids on digital marketing specialist groups on Facebook or LinkedIn, however, remember to verify the answers.

+To calculate CAC, you can use the following formula:

+<div class="important-info"><div>Customer Acquisition Cost (CAC) = Total Sales and Marketing Expenses / Number of New Customers Acquired </div></div>

+**Tools to measure Customer Acquisition Cost**

+Tools like **HubSpot, Salesforce, Adjust, Google Analytics (connected with Firebase), and Google Keyword Planner** can assist in estimating, tracking, and analyzing customer acquisition costs.

+### Metric #7: Customer Lifetime Value (CLV)